sgvionet/sgvionet.github.io/index.md

 ---
 # Introduction

 Hello World, this is my very first website created using [GitHub](http://github.com) and [Jekyll](https://jekyllrb.com).

-# Structured documents

-Sometimes it's useful to have different levels of headings to structure your documents.
-Start lines with a `#` to create headings.
-Multiple `##` in a row denote smaller heading sizes.

-### This is a third-tier heading

-You can use one `#` all the way up to `######` six for different heading sizes.

-If you'd like to quote someone, use the > character before the line:

-> Coffee.
-The finest organic suspension ever devised...
-I beat the Borg with it.
-> - Captain Janeway
+Thanks to my new friends, I can now show to the wolrd my [agent-based modelling](https://en.wikipedia.org/wiki/Agent-based_model) project which I have worked on for the past month.

+But first, a little bit about *wine*.
+Why wine?
+Well, basically the theme for this webpage is called _*Merlot*_, which is named after [a very popular dark blue wine](https://en.wikipedia.org/wiki/Merlot).

+Make sure you enjoy the model I created as you would relish a glass of refined merlot!
+I'll leave you the following quote below as guideline.

+> He who knows how to taste does not drink wine but savours secrets.
+                                             - Salvador Dalì.